magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/project-structure/index.md

 : A node script that validates the `.env` environment file.

 [`validate-queries.js`][]
-: A node script that validates the GraphQL endpoint of the Magento backend.
+: validates that all `.graphql` query files in the project are valid for the GraphQL schema of the Magento backend instance specified in `.env`.

 [`venia-upward.yml`][]
 : The [UPWARD server specification][] for the Venia PWA storefront.